apollographql/rover/docs/source/subgraphs.md

-Implementing services (subgraphs) in a federated graph have additional information that can't be expressed in a normal introspection request like `@key` values, `@external` definitions, etc. There is a special field available in subgraphs implementing the apollo federation spec, which can be used to get the full schema of a subgraph.
+Implementing services (subgraphs) in a federated graph have additional information that can't be expressed in a normal introspection request like `@key` values, `@external` definitions, etc. There is a special field available in subgraphs implementing the Apollo Federation spec, which can be used to get the full schema of a subgraph.

 Rover's `subgraph introspect` command makes fetching SDL from a running subgraph